IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 - ``returnDatasetFieldTypes``: Whether or not to return the dataset field types present in each metadata block.
 If not set, the default value is false.
 - ``onlyDisplayedOnCreate``: Whether or not to return only the metadata blocks that are displayed on dataset creation.
 If ``returnDatasetFieldTypes`` is true, only the dataset field types shown on dataset creation will be returned within each metadata block.
 If not set, the default value is false.
+- ``datasetType``: Whether or not to return additional fields from metadata blocks that are linked with a particular dataset type.

+are displayed on dataset creation.
+If ``returnDatasetFieldTypes`` is true, only the dataset field types shown on dataset creation will be returned within each metadata block.
+If not set, the default value is false.

 An example using the optional query parameters is presented below: